Experiential Learning, Its Benefits and How It Can Be Used to Make Education System Effective

-For example, if you have to teach about the local history to the students, organizing field visits to museums, and other historic places in the city helps to provide the first-hand experience of the places and makes children interested to learn more about them.
+For example, if you have to teach about the local history to the students, organizing field visits to museums, and other historic places in the city helps to provide first-hand experiences of the places and makes children interested to learn more about them.

 Advantages of Experiential Education

 Experiential education helps to improve focus.
 Children who are learning through observation and experimentation are less likely to get disinterested and bored.

 When children learn through experience and experimentation, they are more emotionally involved in the process.
 Experiential learning helps children to discover dynamic methods of acquiring knowledge.

 Experiential education fosters critical thinking and problem-solving abilities in children.
 Both these processes are known to enhance learning speed and content retention capabilities.

 Experiential learning encourages children to come up with out-of-the-box ideas to solve different challenges.
 It educates the children that there are multiple solutions to handle a challenge or a task, and motivates them to come up with their unique solutions based on their understanding of the problem.

 Provides Valuable Experiences